shipwright-io/website/content/en/blog/posts/2022-09-09-build-release-v0.12.0.md

 Some key points to consider:

-- Starting with the _v0.12.0_ release, a conversion webhook is deployed, to guarantees support for both _v1alpha1_ and _v1beta1_ API versions.
+- Starting with the _v0.12.0_ release, a conversion webhook is deployed to provide support for both _v1alpha1_ and _v1beta1_ API versions.
-- Users are encourage to adopt the _v1beta1_ API.
+- Users are encouraged to adopt the _v1beta1_ API.
 - Support for _v1alpha1_ will continue for some additional releases.
 Part of the _v1alpha1_ API is already deprecated and not available in _v1beta1_.